With thoughtful luminescence, Elizabeth Messina offers an intimate study of the female portrait

 “I strive to capture my subjects in a way that feels artful and composed, yet natural and effortless,” Messina says.
 “The dynamic and interaction before I even pick up my camera helps set the tone and create a feeling of trust.
 I do my best to meet people where they are emotionally.”

 This means that she never approaches subjects in the same way; there is no cookie-cutter formula to her process—far from it.
 Forget a posing guide, for Messina, they’re only starting points.
 And she modifies her approach based on her subject, reading their demeanor.
 Some need more direction.
-Others feel more at ease when unposed, or looking away from her camera. all, though, one thing that remains constant is the gentleness of her approach.
+Others feel more at ease when unposed, or looking away from her camera.
+Above all, though, one thing that remains constant is the gentleness of her approach.

 “Sometimes it takes a tremendous amount of work to create an image that feels effortless,” she reveals.
 “One thing I often say to my subjects is ‘breathe.’
 When people are nervous, they will often hold their breath, the simple act of exhaling can relax them and in turn be more flattering in a photograph.”